nuttytuts/ninja-wiki/Batching-feature-roadmap.md

 This page is created to discuss the batching possibilities for Ninja.
 See the [discussion that started the idea](https://groups.google.com/d/msg/ninja-build/kLq69BGRec8/Yb2MaiRMwEUJ).

-(Working in progress at https://github.com/undashes/ninja )
+(Work in progress at https://github.com/undashes/ninja )

 ## What is batching?